governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-you-do-not-need-to-buy-the-capability-you-need-to-build-it.md

 Those are bigger questions.
 And they matter more.

+They force the organisation to think like a builder, not just a buyer.

 ## The best organisations will treat models as inputs, not the finished answer

 Over time, access to strong models will spread.